Anandhu09/Stackruit_Blog/README.md

-cat << EOF > README.md
-# Your Application Name
+# Blog Application

-This is a brief description of your application.
+This is a brief description of this blog application.

 ## Table of Contents